Establishing your GHG Emissions Baseline

 Self-Defined GHG Emissions Targets

 Many organizations have set self-defined GHG emissions targets, such as Constellation’s own climate commitments.
 These goals typically focus on reducing emissions by a certain percentage from their baseline emissions by a specific deadline.
-For example, a company might set an Absolute target to reduce 50% of their 2020 emissions by 2050.
+For example, a company might set an absolute target to reduce 50% of their 2020 emissions by 2050.
 Without first gathering the data and calculating the 2020 emissions baseline, it is impossible to quantify progress or measure success.
 It is also common for organizations to set multiple goals, milestones, or intensity targets where they might track emissions against a different benchmark such as headcount or production (for example, metric tons emitted per widget produced).

 Self-defined GHG targets may be established for various reasons, such as corporate social responsibility, environmental sustainability goals, or to demonstrate leadership in addressing climate change.
-These targets are completely voluntary and allows organizations to demonstrate their commitment to a sustainable future.
+These targets are completely voluntary and allow organizations to demonstrate their commitment to a sustainable future.

 Federal, State or Local Requirements